VitorioTuckers/Odin-Calculator/README.md

 ## Description

-This is a simple vanilla JS calculator
+This is a simple vanilla JS calculator with basic functions for handling the event listeners,two arrays for handling current and previous calculator values, and a single object containing the actual calculations.

-## Current Version

-1.1

-### Fixes and improvements

--Modified event listeners functionality to improve user experience (Some inputs that lead to errors before were fixed)

-### Known issues

--When user inputs more than one operator it results in a NaN because the extra operator is being calculated (10 + +) for instance